cairnsh/diffusion-limited-aggregation-simulator/README.md

 It also outputs plots every few steps.
 (By default, every 10,000,000 steps.)

+The names of the images are `output/dla-(timestamp at start of run)-(number of image).png`.
+It writes out a CSV file containing the occupied sites together with each plot.

+The program will make one final plot if you interrupt it from the keyboard, which will be called `dla-final-(timestamp)-(number).png`.

 The plots become larger as the occupied set grows.![An image output by the DLA simulator.](https://github.com/cairnsh/diffusion-limited-aggregation-simulator/blob/master/example-plot.png)